furonglegend/EMLW/README.md

-Our method — Lightweight implementation scaffold for this Conference Our method
+Our method, Lightweight implementation scaffold for this Conference Our method

 A modular, research-oriented codebase scaffold implementing the components described in the this Conference Our method paper (CAFW, HSF, CDE, PCRL, RL-Gating, DP aggregation, compression, etc.).
 This repository provides minimal, well-documented skeletons for each major component so you can quickly fill in algorithmic details, run experiments, and iterate on reproducible evaluations.